openbmc/openbmc/poky/documentation/sdk-manual/using.rst

 .. note::

-   For a side-by-side comparison of main features supported for a standard SDK as compared to an extensible SDK, see the " Introduction
+   For a side-by-side comparison of main features supported for a standard SDK as compared to an extensible SDK, see the ":ref:`sdk-manual/intro:introduction`" section.
-   " section.

 You can use a standard SDK to work on Makefile and Autotools-based projects.
 See the